-- Which hosts, subnets, and virtual networks are sending or receiving the most traffic, traversing maximum malicious traffic and blocking significant flows?
+- Which hosts, subnets, virtual networks and virtual machine scale set are sending or receiving the most traffic, traversing maximum malicious traffic and blocking significant flows?

-- Check comparative chart for host, subnet, and virtual network.
-Understanding which hosts, subnets, and virtual networks are sending or receiving the most traffic can help you identify the hosts that are processing the most traffic, and whether the traffic distribution is done properly.
+- Check comparative chart for hosts, subnet, virtual network and virtual machine scale set.
+Understanding which hosts, subnets, virtual networks and virtual machine scale set are sending or receiving the most traffic can help you identify the hosts that are processing the most traffic, and whether the traffic distribution is done properly.

 - You can evaluate if the volume of traffic is appropriate for a host.
 Is the volume of traffic normal behavior, or does it merit further investigation?

 - Is the host expected to receive more inbound traffic than outbound, or vice-versa?

 - Statistics of blocked traffic.

 - Why is a host blocking a significant volume of benign traffic?
 This behavior requires further investigation and probably optimization of configuration